 While Spock’s skin has a slight green tint to it, the original plan was to give him red skin.
 But back in the mid- to late 1960s, a majority of households still had black and white televisions, so his skin would appear very dark when viewed on their sets.
 In one early episode, however, Spock looked really green.
 Someone messed up the color palette that day.
 One wonders if the chance to see the shows in color during their subsequent syndicated runs helped lure new viewers and give excited longtime fans the chance to re-watch the episodes in a way they had never seen them before.

 After an explosion on the set of one of the Star Trek films, both stars developed tinnitus, a ringing or buzzing in the ears than is often permanent and can be debilitating for some sufferers.
 After seeking help all across the country, Shatner learned to deal with it through habituation by wearing a hearing device for a time that produced white noise to help him cope.
 He has helped others as well.
-"I’ve talked people down from suicide," Shatner told me earlier this year in an interview for The Aquarian.
+"I’ve talked people down from suicide," Shatner told me in an interview for The Aquarian.
 "A famous musician got a hold of me cold.
 I didn’t know him.
 He knew I got it because I was the official spokesman for tinnitus at one period, and I talked him down and encouraged him to do habituation, you know, the white sound, because when I was asked when I first got it how it affected my life from 1 to 10, it was 9 1/2.
 Now I don’t hear it except when you and I are talking about it."

 If one looks at the original series, much of the technology being used ultimately became real.
 The communicators are like modern cell phones, the earpieces worn by Uhura and Spock are basically Bluetooth devices, the Universal Translators are echoed by the use of modern voice recognition software, tricorders have become the LOCAD-PTS, a portable biological lab used by NASA, and the use of interactive video screens (telepresence) is akin to current video conferencing.
 While Enterprise crew members recorded audio on hard-cased cassette tapes, they looked like soon-to-be modern floppy discs, which are now outdated in our digital era.